Mzosindiso/HTML-CSS/README.md

 SVG format it is good for sketches, <br> PNG for transparency in a potograph Working with captions (kind ="subtitles/captions"), srclang - for language.
+Attribute: description, enables us to create vtt file that decribes visual elements in the video.